jimleckband/Insight_Data_Eng/README.md

 # DataFingerprint
-Data Warehouse Consistency during Live Migrations Repository for the Project developed at Insight Data Science for the Data Engineering Fellowship Project
+## Data Warehouse Consistency during Live Migrations
+Repository for the Project developed in the Data Engineering Fellowship at Insight Data Science

 ## During the live and continuous migration from a server-based Data Warehouse to a server-less Data Lake the business must be confident that both repositories are consistent and accurate.